 Get your fill of fa-la-las and jingle bells at the many London Christmas carol concerts.
 From St Paul's Cathedral to Westminster Abbey, carol services take place all over the capital, many raising money for charity.
 We know we shouldn't have favourites, but we do enjoy seeing the dogs come into church for Battersea's concert (7 and 8 December 2023).

 Visiting London over the Christmas period?
 It's a lovely time of year to see the capital, but be aware that not everything functions as normal.
 Here's what you need to know.

 Looking for things to do on Christmas Eve?
 Here's a guide to what's on in London on 24 December.
 Bear in mind that many shops, restaurants, cafes, bars, museums and galleries may close earlier than usual.

 Christmas Day in London

 Christmas Day can be a magical time to explore the capital if you get up early enough.
 After about 11am there's a surprising amount of people about, though most shops, museums, cafes, restaurants and bars in London close completely for the day.
 Here's a guide to what will be open in central London on 25 December and some ideas for things to do in London on Christmas Day.

 It's still a special day in the city however.
-No tubes, buses or trams will be running but if you can get into town by walking, cycle hire, taxi or your own transport, here are some of the things going on.
+No tubes, buses or trams will be running but you can get into town by walking, cycle hire, taxi or your own transport.

 If it's Christmas lunch you're after, you'll need to book in advance, and it'll be pricier than your average meal out.
 Here's our pick of the best places to eat Christmas dinner on Christmas Day in London.